 When it comes to pre-employment background screening, credit reports are one of the most misunderstood screening options available.
 While some employers want to run credit reports on all of their applicants, many employers treat the use of this important tool with due respect and only request credit reports on applicants when there is a legitimate reason for obtaining their credit history.

-But with the current economic downturn and mortgage crisis, thousands of formerly qualified applicants are finding that they are “un-hirable” because their credit history is in the shambles.
+With the current economic downturn and mortgage crisis, thousands of formerly qualified applicants are finding that they are “un-hirable” because their credit history is in shambles.

 Many consumers and applicants have the incorrect belief that when a potential employer runs their credit, it will “ding” their credit.
 This is correct for normal credit inquiries, such as when applying for a home or auto loan.
 An inquiry is made by the potential financing company to determine the buyer’s credit score (often called FICO score).
-Too many of these types of inquires will eventually lower a consumer’s credit score.
-But employers (and their 3rd party Credit Reporting Agencies), do not run credit reports on applicants that include scores.
-Instead, they run what is known as a “pre-employment credit check,” which does not contain a credit score at all, and only contains information about a consumer’s credit accounts: the names of the accounts (i.e. the issuing bank or store), each account’s details (whether it is current or has a history of late payments, accounts in collections), and public records associated with the consumer (i.e. tax liens, civil judgments, collections, etc.).
+Too many of these types of inquires will eventually lower a consumer’s credit score, but employers (and their 3rd party Credit Reporting Agencies) do not run credit reports on applicants that include scores.
+They instead run what is known as a “pre-employment credit check,” which does not contain a credit score at all, and only contains information about a consumer’s credit accounts such as the names of the accounts (i.e. the issuing bank or store), each account’s details (whether it is current or has a history of late payments, accounts in collections), and public records associated with the consumer (i.e. tax liens, civil judgments, collections, etc.).
 It also identifies each account as installment or revolving, and gives an indication of the total indebtedness of a consumer.

 We feel that educating employers and consumers on how credit reports can be used successfully in employment screening will lead to fewer instances of discriminatory hiring claims.
-The main point is that pre-employment credit reports should be utilized judiciously and only when the applicant’s credit history has a direct correlation to the type of job for which they are applying.
+Pre-employment credit reports should be utilized judiciously and only when the applicant’s credit history has a direct correlation to the type of job in which they are applying.